-Keith Gentry is entering his 15th season as Southwest's head softball coach and has compiled a 337-464 record.
-The Lady Saluqis had record-setting 40 win season in 2009 and, in 2012, the team won at least 30 games for the fifth straight season and placed fourth in the Region VII Tournament, the best finish ever for a Southwest softball team.
-In twelve seasons at Southwest, Gentry has coached 16 players who were selected All-Tennessee Community College Athletic Association (TCCAA), 12 who earned National Junior College Athletic Association Academic All-American, and seven who received National Fastpitch Coaches Association Academic All-American honors.
+Keith Gentry is entering his 17th season as Southwest's head softball coach.
+In fifteen seasons at Southwest, Gentry has coached 18 players who were selected first or second team All-Tennessee Community College Athletic Association (TCCAA), 64 Academic All-TCCAA recipients, 16 who earned National Junior College Athletic Association Academic All-American, 16 who received National Fastpitch Coaches Association Academic All-American honors.
 Gentry is also Southwest's Media Representative for Sports Information and was the official statistician for the TCCAA for eight years.

 Gentry managed the Memphis Royals semi-pro baseball team for 30 years, compiling a record of 1051-369.
 In 2012, the Royals won the Germantown Adult Baseball League regular season and tournament in his final season.
 Over the years, Gentry guided the Royals to two United States Baseball Congress World Series (USBC) championships (1999 and 2009), five American Amateur Baseball Congress (AABC) state championships, two AABC regional runners-up, one National Amateur Baseball Federation (NABF) regional championship, and two NABF regional runners-up.
 In 1999, Gentry managed the Royals to a 67-1 record in 1999, winning their first 55 games en route to capturing the USBC World Series and the Universal Baseball Global Championships.
 In 2000, Gentry was honored as the AABC Southeast Region Coach of the Year and in 2002 he was inducted in the National Semi Pro Baseball Hall of Fame.